hexxxx/portfolio/README.md

 ## Major Hurdles / Unresolved Problems
 1. [ ] Carousel sizing was giving me a ton of headaches.
 I really didn't want to use landscape aspect ratio images but didn't have a lot of luck getting the 16:9 images to display nicely.
 1. [ ] I couldn't get my CSS styling to render how I wanted it to.
 I wanted to keep the navbar items aligned left but in order to get the containers centered on the page I had to add global CSS styling and that seems to be overriding the nav styling no matter what I do.
+1. [ ] Can't get my images working on my GH Pages deployed site despite correcting the paths in index.html (to the best of my knowledge).